John Macquarrie: Life and career

 Macquarrie was awarded the Territorial Decoration in 1962.
 In 1964 the University of Glasgow conferred the degree of Doctor of Letters on him and in 1969 the university awarded him the degree of Doctor of Divinity honoris causa.
 On his appointment to the Lady Margaret chair at Oxford he incepted as a Master of Arts.
 In 1981 he became a Doctor of Divinity of the University of Oxford and in 1984 he was elected a Fellow of the British Academy.
 He has also received the honorary degrees of Doctor of Sacred Theology from the University of the South (1967) and the General Theological Seminary (1968), Doctor of Divinity from the Episcopal Theological Seminary of the Southwest (1981), the University of Dayton (1994) and the Graduate Theological Foundation, Indiana, and Doctor of Canon Law from Nashotah House (1986).

 He was the Gifford Lecturer for 1983–1984, lecturing on the topic "In Search of Deity".

 Macquarrie is often categorised as both an existentialist and a systematic theologian.
 His most important philosophical influence is the work of Martin Heidegger.
 This influence can be traced to Macquarrie's 1954 dissertation, published as An Existentialist Theology: A Comparison of Heidegger and Bultmann (1955).
 Macquarrie remains one of the most important commentators and explainers of Heidegger's work.
-His co-translation of Being and Time into English is considered the canonical version.
+His co-translation (with Edward Robinson) of Being and Time into English is considered the canonical version.
 He was also a notable English-language expositor on the theological and philosophical work of Rudolf Bultmann.

 Among Macquarrie's most widely read books are Existentialism, meant as an introduction to the subject, and his major work, Principles of Christian Theology, a work of systematic theology which aims to harmonise existentialism and orthodox Christian thought.
 His work is characterised by even-handedness to all sides and viewpoints and, although not always readily accessible to those without a good background in philosophy, his writing is considered engaging and often witty - at least judged by the standards of existentialism and systematic theology.